buildspace/buildspace-projects/NFT_Game/en/Section_1/Lesson_5_Deploy_To_Rinkeby.md

 You can grab your API URL from the Alchemy dashboard and paste that in.
 Then, you'll need your **private** rinkeby key (not your public address!) which you can [grab from metamask](https://metamask.zendesk.com/hc/en-us/articles/360015289632-How-to-Export-an-Account-Private-Key) and paste that in there as well.

 **Note: DON'T COMMIT THIS FILE TO GITHUB.
 IT HAS YOUR PRIVATE KEY.
 YOU WILL GET HACKED + ROBBED.
-THIS PRIVATE KEY IS THE SAME AS YOUR MAINNET PRIVATE KEY.** We'll talk about `.env` variables later and how to keep this stuff secret.
+THIS PRIVATE KEY IS THE SAME AS YOUR MAINNET PRIVATE KEY.
+TO REDUCE RISK EVEN MORE, IT'S ALWAYS BEST TO HAVE A DEDICATED DEVELOPMENT ACCOUNT IN METAMASK.** We'll talk about `.env` variables later and how to keep this stuff secret.

 Why do you need to use your private key?
 Because in order to perform a transaction like deploying a contract, you need to "login" to the blockchain and sign/deploy the contract.
 Also, your username is your public address and your password is your private key.
 It's kinda like logging into AWS or GCP to deploy.